-People activities in parks are unique.
-They involve anti-poaching and law enforcement, they involve research in the wilderness, they involve ecotourism and hosting guests – all in places with absolutely no infrastructure whatsoever and where movement to a medical facility is often difficult, very disruptive to work deployment or leisure trips and often takes many hours, or even days, to effect.
+People’s activities in parks are unique.
+They involve anti-poaching and law enforcement, they involve research in the wilderness, they involve ecotourism and hosting guests – all in places with absolutely no infrastructure whatsoever and where movement to a medical facility is often difficult, very disruptive to work deployment or leisure trips and often takes many hours or even days to effect.

 An effective, collaborative solution is needed that addresses the needs of all people visiting, working in and living around parks and protected areas.
 This solution has to include specialised knowledge and logistical management that sources and provides the right resources to the right places, and sets standards that make medical work effectively in parks for everyone involved.

-The right solution means that right medical infrastructure.
-The right medical infrastructure is how we help the health of people in parks and thus the health of the parks and protected areas.
+The right solution means the right medical infrastructure.
+The right medical infrastructure is how we help the health of the people in parks.
+Healthy people protecting, living in and visiting our parks is how we sustain them.

 This is about collaboration and partnerships, and working together with medical professionals, regulators, tourism operators and park management to define and uphold universal standards, best practice and protocol for managing medical in parks.

 By working together, we create medical infrastructure that is good for everyone – the parks and protected areas included.